godwokenrises/godwoken/docs/deposit_and_withdrawal.md

 ## Custodian cell

-The deposit cell is converted into a custodian cell, which means the assets are locked by layer2, custodian lock enforced the safety of the custodian assets, the assets can only be transferred out when the user withdrawal.
+Deposit cells are converted to custodian cells when assets are deposited to layer2.
+Custodian cells are protected by the custodian lock, which enforces that the assets can only be transferred out when a user withdraw.

 The custodian cell: